santiagohermo/santiagohermo.github.io/_pages/home.md

 housing markets.
 I am also interested in studying the drivers of skill investment.

+In my Job Market Paper I study the consequences of links between firms created by collective bargaining institutions for the propagation of economic shocks in the labor market.

 Feel free to contact me at [santiago_hermo@brown.edu](mailto:santiago_hermo@brown.edu).